luoyetx/deep-landmark/README.md

 Predict facial landmarks with Deep CNNs powered by Caffe.

-This project is a reimplementation of the paper from CUHK, Y. Sun, X. Wang, and X. Tang.
-Deep Convolutional Network Cascade for Facial Point Detection.
-CVPR 2013.
+This project is a reimplementation of the paper Deep Convolutional Network Cascade for Facial Point Detection.

 ### Data